machbase/machbase/content/en/dbms/feature-table/tag/rollup.md

 Since using the ROLLUP clause directly performs a rollup table lookup, to use an aggregate function, it has the following characteristics.

 * **The aggregate function must be called on the numeric type column**.
 However, only the six aggregate functions (SUM, COUNT, MIN, MAX, AVG, SUMSQ) supported by the rollup table are supported.
+    * In the case of Extended Rollup, (FIRST, LAST) is additionally supported.
 * **GROUP BY must be done directly with the BASETIME column to be ROLLUP.**
     * You can use the ROLLUP clause with the same meaning as it is.
     * Alternatively, an alias may be attached to the ROLLUP clause, and the alias may be written in GROUP BY.